ppwa-io/sustainability-skills-library/regenag-roi-model/regenag-roi-model-skill.md

 **Description:** Builds a structured 5–10 year financial comparison between regenerative and conventional agricultural sourcing.
 Models transition costs, input cost hedging, yield resilience during climate-stress years, and Scope 3 carbon sequestration value.
 Produces a presentation-ready summary for procurement or finance teams.

-**When to use:** When one is making the internal business case for regenerative sourcing — to procurement leads, Chief Financial Officers (CFOs), or sustainability committees — and needs numbers, not just narrative.
+**When to use:** When one is making the internal business case for regenerative sourcing to procurement leads, Chief Financial Officers (CFOs), or sustainability committees with quantitative evidence.

 **Created by:** Rochelle March, PPWA (rochelle@ppwa.io)